Is Senioritis Real or Just an Excuse to Be Lazy? Maybe It's Both

 5. Sadness or Denial

 Endings can be hard.
-For many college and high school seniors, graduation represents a time when they'll have to say goodbye to friends, relationships, and social lives they've cherished for a long time.
+For many college and high school seniors, graduation represents a time they'll have to say goodbye to friends, relationships, and social lives they've cherished for a long time.
 So they may have a deep desire to make the world stop for a while.
-Or they may be in active denial about the approaching transition.
-Senioritis is often the result.
+Or they may be in denial about the approaching transition, and senioritis is often the result.

 Endings can also be exciting.
 Many students see graduation as a gateway to new freedoms.
-For example, a lot of high school seniors look forward to being away from their parents, meeting new people, and trying new things in college or university.
-By the same token, many college seniors eagerly await the chance to start their careers and get on with living a whole new kind of life.
+For example, some high school seniors look forward to being away from their parents, meeting new people, and trying new things in college or university.
+Many college seniors eagerly await the chance to start their careers and live a whole new life.
 Sunny weather (and thoughts of summer) only add to the sense of anticipation that can make it difficult to focus on school.

 Some students are always seeking plausible excuses for avoiding schoolwork.
 And no excuse is more popular or convenient than senioritis, especially since it's seen as an illness that isn't in your control.
 Senioritis provides great cover for inherently lazy students.
 It also provides a way to protect their egos, since they can say they're sick rather than admit that they're underachievers.